OISF/suricata/doc/userguide/rules/ip-reputation-rules.rst

   alert ip any any -> any any (msg:"IPREP High Value CnC"; iprep:src,CnC,>,100; sid:1; rev:1;)

 will only be checked once per flow-direction.

-For more information about IP Reputation see :doc:`ip-reputation-config` and :doc:`ip-reputation-format`.